-In the last throes of summer, a mound of somen noodles served atop a bed of ice may be the perfect meal.
-Somen are thin wheat noodles, as thin as vermicelli, more delicate than buckwheat.
-Twirled around chopsticks and dipped in a sauce made with soy sauce and dashi, the noddles don't require much prep, and are utterly refreshing.
-Each noodle, dipped in sauce, is cold, firm, and rich.
+Here in the last throes of summer, lunch is sometimes no more than a mound of somen noodles served atop a bed of ice.
+Somen noodles are thin wheat noodles, as thin as vermicelli, more delicate than buckwheat.
+Twirled around chopsticks and dipped in a sauce made with soy sauce and dashi, the noodles slide down the throat.
+They are icy, firm, and rich.

 Bring a pot of water to boil.
 Add the somen noodles and cook until the noodles are still firm in the center, about one minute.
 Pour the noodles into a colander and rinse under cold running water, then place the noodles into a bowl of ice water for up to an hour.

 To serve, mound the noodles over a bowl of ice and dip in the dipping sauce before eating.
 Serve with your choice of sides and garnishes.

 Somen noodles can be found at any Chinese, Korean, or Japanese grocery store.